Human rights in Uzbekistan

-Human rights in Uzbekistan have been described as "abysmal" by Human Rights Watch, and the country has received heavy criticism from the UK and the US for alleged arbitrary arrests, religious persecution and torture employed by the government on a regional and national level.
-Amnesty International stated that freedom of expression, association, and peaceful assembly continue to be restricted, and that relations between gay men are illegal.
+Human rights in Uzbekistan have been described as "abysmal" by Human Rights Watch, and the country has received heavy criticism from the UK and the US for alleged arbitrary arrests, religious persecution, and torture employed by the government on a regional and national level.
+Amnesty International stated that freedoms of expression, association, and peaceful assembly continue to be restricted, and that same-sex relations are illegal.

 Overview

-Human Rights Watch stated that "Uzbekistan's record of cooperation with UN human rights mechanisms is arguably among the worst in the world.
-For the past 12 years, it has ignored requests for access by all 11 UN human rights experts, and has rejected virtually all recommendations that international bodies have made for human rights improvements."
-IHF have expressed profound concern about "wide-scale violation of virtually all basic human rights."
+Human Rights Watch stated that "Uzbekistan's record of cooperation with United Nations human rights mechanisms is arguably among the worst in the world.
+For the past 12 years, it has ignored requests for access by all 11 United Nations human rights experts, and has rejected virtually all recommendations that international bodies have made for human rights improvements."
+IHF has expressed profound concern about "wide-scale violation of virtually all basic human rights."

-Also, religious freedom is one of the country's greatest issues.
+Furthermore, religious freedom is one of the country's greatest issues.

-The U.S. Department of State has designated Uzbekistan a Country of Particular Concern for the religious persecution practiced in the country, and have defined Uzbekistan as "an authoritarian state with limited civil rights."
+The US Department of State has designated Uzbekistan a "Country of Particular Concern" for the religious persecution practiced in the country, and have defined Uzbekistan as "an authoritarian state with limited civil rights."

-Human Rights Watch, however, says that the US government has "resisted imposing any serious policy or consequences for Uzbekistan's dismal rights record, viewing Tashkent as a key ally along the Northern Distribution Network (NDN) that it is using to withdraw supplies from the war in Afghanistan."
+Human Rights Watch, however, says that the US government has "resisted imposing any serious policy or consequences for Uzbekistan's dismal rights record, viewing Tashkent as a key ally along the Northern Distribution Network (NDN) that it is using to withdraw supplies from the war in Afghanistan".

 According to reports, the most widespread violations of human rights are torture, arbitrary arrests, and various restrictions of freedoms of religion, of speech and press, of free association and assembly.
-The reports maintain that the violations are most often committed against members of religious organizations, independent journalists, human right activists and political activists, including members of banned opposition parties.
+The reports maintain that the violations are most often committed against members of religious organizations, independent journalists, human rights activists and political activists, including members of banned opposition parties.

-In 2005, Uzbekistan was included into Freedom House's "The Worst of the Worst: The World's Most Repressive Societies."
+In 2005, Uzbekistan was included into Freedom House's "The Worst of the Worst: The World's Most Repressive Societies".

-The official position of the Uzbek government is summarized in a memorandum titled "The measures taken by the government of the Republic of Uzbekistan in the field of providing and encouraging human rights" and amounts to the following.
+The official position of the Uzbek government is summarized in a memorandum titled "The Measures Taken by the Government of the Republic of Uzbekistan in the Field of Providing and Encouraging Human Rights" and amounts to the following.
 The government does everything that is in its power to protect and to guarantee the human rights of Uzbekistan's citizens.
 Uzbekistan continuously improves its laws and institutions in order to create a more humane society.
 Over 300 laws regulating the rights and basic freedoms of the people have been passed by the parliament.
 For instance, an office of Ombudsman was established in 1996.
-On August 2, 2005, President Islom Karimov signed a decree that will abolish capital punishment in Uzbekistan on January 1, 2008.
+On 2 August 2005, President Islom Karimov signed a decree that will abolish capital punishment in Uzbekistan on 1 January 2008.